raseels-repos/golang-saas-starter-kit/example-project/README.md

 ## Web App
 [cmd/web-app](https://gitlab.com/geeks-accelerator/oss/saas-starter-kit/tree/master/example-project/cmd/web-app)

 Responsive web application that renders HTML using the `html/template` package from the standard library to enable direct interaction with clients and their users.
 It allows clients to sign up new accounts and provides user authentication with HTTP sessions.
-The web app relies on the Golang business logic packages developed to provide an API for internal development.
+The web app relies on the Golang business logic packages developed to provide an API for internal requests.

 ## Web API
 [cmd/web-api](https://gitlab.com/geeks-accelerator/oss/saas-starter-kit/tree/master/example-project/cmd/web-api)

 REST API available to clients for supporting deeper integrations.
+This API is also a foundation for third-party integrations.
 The API implements JWT authentication that renders results as JSON to clients.
 This API is not directly used by the web app to prevent locking the functionally needed internally for development of the web app to the same functionality exposed to clients.
-It’s believed that in the beginning, having to define an additional API for internal purposes is worth at additional effort as the internal API can handle more flexible updates.
+It is believed that in the beginning, having to define an additional API for internal purposes is worth at additional effort as the internal API can handle more flexible updates.
 The API exposed to clients can then be maintained in a more rigid/structured process to manage client expectations.

 ### Making Requests